IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 it is considered a renewable unit.
 If its maximum storage is > 0, with or without operation cost, is considered an ESS.

 Must-run non-renewable units are always committed, i.e., their commitment decision is equal to 1.
 All must-run units are forced to produce at least their minimum output.

-If unit availability is left 0 or empty is changed to 1.
-For declaring a unit non contributing to system adequacy reserve margin, put the availability equal to a very small number.

 EFOR is used to reduce the maximum and minimum power of the unit.
 For hydropower plants it can be used to reduce their maximum power by the water head effect.
 It does not reduce the maximum charge.